-They are also more likely to communicate their views directly to their peers and superiors personally in the near future.
+They are also more likely to communicate their views directly to their peers and superiors personally shortly.

-In fact, they help accurately assess the employee pulse with respect to their level of engagement and motivation.
+They help accurately assess the employee pulse concerning their level of engagement and motivation.

-So, these surveys can actually prove effective in re-engaging disengaged employees.
+So, these surveys can prove effective in re-engaging disengaged employees.

-Anonymous employee engagement surveys can prove great tools for organizations to get a genuine and clear understanding of employee needs and concerns by creating a high level of confidentiality and trust.
+Anonymous employee engagement surveys can prove a great tool for organizations to get a genuine and clear understanding of employee needs and concerns by creating a high level of confidentiality and trust.